 OUR IMPACT

 Free to Run uses rigorous monitoring, evaluation, and learning to understand the true impact of our work.
-We seek to learn about the efficacy of our programs towards our objectives in addition to learning about the unforeseen impacts of them on girls, young women and their communities.
+We seek to learn about the efficacy of our programs, as well as the unforeseen impacts of them on girls, young women and their communities.

 FOLLOWING PARTICIPATION IN A FREE TO RUN PROGRAM: